Skip to main content

 3. Create a private network and subnet.

-4. Create a cloud router connected to an external network.
+4. Create a cloud router connected to the internet.

 5. Create a cloud server.